The admissions profile for full admission to the Degree Completion Program (DCP) is as follows (all programs except Nursing and Elementary Education):

-Any student who withdraws from the GOAL program or does not register for any given fall or spring semester must apply for re-admission to the next scheduled term.
+Any student who withdraws from the Degree Completion Program or does not register for any given fall or spring semester must apply for re-admission to the next scheduled term.

-A current application for re-admission should be filed with the GOAL Admissions Office at least two weeks prior to the opening of the term in which a student wishes to resume studies at Gardner-Webb University.
-There is no fee for application for re-admission for previous GOAL students.
+A current application for re-admission should be filed with the Enrollment Management Office at least two weeks prior to the opening of the term in which a student wishes to resume studies at Gardner-Webb University.
+There is no fee for application for re-admission for previous DCP students.
 Students who have been out more than 24 months must meet new curricular requirements and come in under a new catalog.

 Students who leave Gardner-Webb University while on probation may request an evaluation of courses taken at other institutions after returning to Gardner-Webb University and having achieved good academic standing.
 Only the appropriate Associate Provost can grant the request.
 A request for evaluation may not be made for non-Gardner-Webb University courses taken the term immediately after being placed on probation.

 While the student is on a one-semester or two-semester suspension from Gardner-Webb University, courses taken at other institutions during the suspension are not eligible for transfer.
 Once the student is readmitted to Gardner-Webb University and has achieved a status of good standing, the student may request an evaluation of any coursework taken outside of the suspension period.
 Only the appropriate Associate Provost may grant the request.
 A request for evaluation may not be made for non-Gardner-Webb University courses taken immediately after being placed on suspension.

 Students on suspension or probation may attend summer study at Gardner-Webb University in order to improve academic standing.